-These two little words have significantly decreased the amount of possessions I was holding onto.
-But they’ve introduced more to me than more free space in my home and less possessions.
-It’s more than just objects.
-They’ve introduced to me a whole new way of living.
-A new way of seeing everything around me.
+These two little words can significantly decrease the amount of possessions you hold onto, but they can introduce you to more than just more free space in your home and less possessions.
+They can introduce you to a whole new way of living.
+A new way of seeing everything around you.

 What are these life-changing words?

-Marie Kondo very kindly introduced them to me with her KonMari decluttering method in her book The Life-Changing Magic of Tidying*.
-Little did I know that beginning to declutter my home would have quite such an impact on the rest of my life too.
+Marie Kondo introduce the magic of these two words to the world with her KonMari decluttering method in her book The Life-Changing Magic of Tidying*.
+Little did we know that beginning to declutter our homes would have quite such an impact on the rest of our lives too.

 You see, only keeping hold of things that ‘spark joy’ is applicable to everything in your life, not just the physical objects around you.
 Once you begin to see how incredible it is to only have things that bring you joy in your home, you will want to continue this new-found lesson throughout your lifestyle.
 It will literally change your life.

-I began to clear out my emails, unsubscribing from anything that I didn’t need or want to be subscribed to anymore.
-I was fed up of receiving countless emails every day I had to sort through.
-Why not give myself an easier life and drastically reduce the number I had to look at every day?
+Perhaps it’ll inspire you to clear out your emails, unsubscribing from anything that you don’t want to be subscribed to anymore.
+Instead of receiving countless emails every day to sort through, why not give yourself an easier life and drastically reduce the number you have to look at every day?